microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-00.md

     ```
     **NOTE:** If you are using the Azure Cloud Shell, you can skip this step as the Azure CLI is already logged into your Azure subscription.

+1. The deployment files require the `Microsoft.OperationsManagement` resource provider to be registered in your Azure subscription.
+This is not registered by default in a new Azure subscription.
+You can register it by running the following command:

+    ```az provider register -n "Microsoft.OperationsManagement"```

 1. Deploy the template by running the following Azure CLI command from wherever you have unpacked the `/Challenge-00/` folder:

     ```bash